TAPS Working Group

 actions that any Transport Services API needs to provide:

-* Pre-establishment Preestablishment (Section 4.1.3) encompasses the properties that
+* Pre-establishment Preestablishment (Section 4.1.3) encompasses the properties Properties that

 an application can pass to describe its intent, requirements,